-The inheritance amount exempt from the estate tax is NT\$12 million.
-Furthermore, if the investment in Taiwan made by the inheritor meets the provisions of the "Regulations on Preferential Estate Tax on Approved Investment by Returning Overseas Chinese," then the approved value of the inheritance may be estimated by the rules of the "Estate and Gift Tax Act," of which 50% is deducted and exempt from the "Estate and Gift Tax Act."
+The tax-exempt amount of the estate tax is NT\$ 12 million.
+If the Taiwan investment of the inheritor conforms to provisions of the Regulations on Preferential Estate Tax on Approved Investment by Returning Overseas Chinese, then 50% of the current asset value of the approved portion of the investment is deducted and exempt from the estate tax.